 As the name suggests they are very like a pair of pliers, but with a sharp cutting edge.
 They usually have a nail guard to prevent the nail from going too far.
 They come in a variety of sizes so can be used on all types of dogs.

-We’ve picked 3 of each from the budget, mid range and top of the range clippers.
+We’ve picked a selction from the budget, mid range and top of the range clippers.
 We’ve looked at ease of use, durability and safety, so here’s our quick view but if you want more information then read on.

 You can’t really go wrong with these basic clippers.
 Made from stainless steel, easy to clean and at a budget price.
-Wahl have a long history in providing great quality grooming products for both humans and animals.
+Resco has a long history of providing great quality grooming products for dogs since 1937 so you know that your dog is in good hands.

 - Simple, no-nonsense design